 The Protecting Benefits Distribution Project (PBDP) scrutinizes the payment of retirement benefits.
-The Philadelphia Regional Office initially launched the PBDP but it has since grown into a national project.
 Underneath the PBDP, the DOL maintains three different components that are described below.
 The PBDP has been a source of significant investigative activity by the DOL during the last few years, including:

-- Terminated vested participant project (TVPP).
+• Terminated vested participant project (TVPP).
 Investigations conducted under the TVPP focus on defined benefit plans and on the plan's records as well as the procedures for contacting terminated participants with vested account balances.
 Under the TVPP, the DOL reviews whether the plan maintains up to date records and census data and whether the plan effectively communicates to plan participants near or at normal retirement age.
-The DOL also conducts reviews of the plan's lost and missing participant procedures. - For more information on locating missing participants, see Practice Note, Locating Missing Participants in Terminating Plans (8-611-4826) and Steps to Locate Missing Participants in Terminated Retirement Plans Checklist (W-001-3604). - Custodial abandoned plans project (CAPP).
+The DOL also conducts reviews of the plan's lost and missing participant procedures.

+For more information on locating missing participants, see Practice Note, Locating Missing Participants in Retirement Plans and Steps to Locate Missing Participants in Terminated Retirement Plans Checklist.

+• Custodial abandoned plans project (CAPP).
 The CAPP is similar to the TVPP in that its focus is to help with the payment of benefits to plan participants.
 However, unlike the TVPP, the CAPP focuses on financial institutions with many plans that are without a responsive plan fiduciary or sponsor (otherwise known as abandoned plans).
-The DOL identifies service providers with many abandoned plans and often seeks the return of fees to affected abandoned plans and encourages the service provider to use the Abandoned Plan Program. - For more information on abandoned plans, see Practice Note, Abandoned Individual Account Plans (W-016-7908). - Distressed plan sponsor project (DPSP).
+The DOL identifies service providers with many abandoned plans and often seeks the return of fees to affected abandoned plans and encourages the service provider to use the Abandoned Plan Program.

+For more information on abandoned plans, see Practice Note, Abandoned Individual Account Plans.

+• Distressed plan sponsor project (DPSP).
 The DOL has maintained the DPSP since 2001, previously identified using a different name (the REACT project).
 The DPSP involves employee benefit plans the sponsor of which has filed for bankruptcy.
 EBSA's investigations under the DPSP focus on contributions owed to the plan when the plan sponsor is entering bankruptcy.

-■ For more information on distressed plans, see Practice Note, Defined Benefit Plans: Distress and Involuntary Terminations (9-502-5005).
+For more information on distressed plans, see Practice Note, Defined Benefit Plans: Distress and Involuntary Terminations.